EricStautmeister/LinkManager/README.md

 - setuptools >= 75.6.0
 - termcolor >= 2.5.0

+### Programm information
+The Programm will upon running it the first time create a JSON file in a Folder called "LinkManager" under the users home directory.
+This file acts as the database for the link collection.

 ### Installing
 Clone the repository to your local machine, navigate to the project directory, then install any missing dependencies using pip.
 The "-e" flag is optional, and only necessary if you plan on doing dev work on the project.